 The Midlands England, UK Travel Guide

 This urban area blends Victorian grandeur with contemporary design, displaying a rich heritage while always looking to the future.
-A trip into a place that holds both the echoes of the Industrial Revolution and the hum of modern innovation awaits.
+A trip into a place that holds both the echoes of the Industrial Revolution and the hum of contemporary innovation awaits.
 Find a city proud of its unique identity, a melting pot of cultures, and a friendly spirit.

 You find practical advice, insider tips, and inspiration to craft your ideal trip.